 Historically C++ developers have been lacking a basic set of tools that enable them to access and author REST services in a productive, scalable and asynchronous manner.
-Casablanca aims to alleviate some of the pain felt by developers by providing a cross-platform
+C++ Rest SDK aims to alleviate some of the pain felt by developers by providing a cross-platform

-Casablanca uses tasks in many of the APIs.
+C++ Rest SDK uses tasks in many of the APIs.
 What are tasks?

 More information on tasks is available at the following locations:

-Asynchrony is mentioned a lot in Casablanca.
+Asynchrony is mentioned a lot in casablanca.
 Why should I care?

 Asynchrony is about efficiency and responsiveness.
 If you are writing a graphical user interface client, you want to use an asynchronous operation whenever there is a chance of it taking more than a few milliseconds to execute, or the UI will be jerky and possibly

 efficiently.
 You are likely to want your services to scale to serve many simultaneous client requests, which can be challenging when using blocking (synchronous) APIs, since each waiting operation holds on to its thread while waiting.
 Threads are very expensive

 You have a JSON library but not an XML library.
 What’s up with that?

 - For many developers of REST services, JSON is the preferred format for exchanging text-serialized data.
 It’s simpler than XML and it easier to read.
 Given this preference, we thought it important to prioritize JSON over XML.

 - There are already several good native XML libraries for both Windows and Linux.
 For example, on WIndows, we’re using XmlLite internally in the C++ Rest SDK libraries in a couple of places.
 That library has a lot of Win32 “jargon” to it, and we may eventually